Prioritize Books

 This article explains how prioritizing works and demonstrates how to set preferences for particular books.

-Note: Although your book prioritization will impact your experience on the desktop, web, and mobile versions of Logos, you can only manage your book prioritization in the Logos desktop application.
+Although your book prioritization will impact your experience on the desktop, web, and mobile versions of Logos, you can manage your book prioritization only in the Logos desktop application.

 Skip ahead to: